david-tejada/rango/readme.md

 ### Copy Target Information

-- `copy <hint>`: If the element is a link it copies the url to the clipboard.
+- `copy <target>`: If the element is a link it copies the url to the clipboard.
-- `copy mark <hint>`: If the element is a link it copies the link in markdown format to the clipboard.
+- `copy mark <target>`: If the element is a link it copies the link in markdown format to the clipboard.
-- `copy text <hint>`: Copies the text content of the element to the clipboard.
+- `copy text <target>`: Copies the text content of the element to the clipboard.

 ### Copy Current URL Information